-Note also that additional issues-varying sample size, minimal trajectory length, uniform versus non-uniform distribution of track lengths used in the analysis, varying vacuole sizes and amoeba speeds-can all affect the final results of the analysis, see Refs. for the discussion.
+Note also that additional issues-varying sample size, minimal trajectory length, uniform versus non-uniform distribution of track lengths used in the analysis, and varying vacuole sizes and amoeba speeds-can all affect the final results of the analysis; see Refs.
+65, 68, and 95 for the discussion.
 How strong the effects of the diffusion environment is onto the observed properties of the TAMSD and the EB parameter of vacuole motion and how much is due to sample-acquisition limitations, experimental restrictions, and sample-set properties is to be examined in the future.

-(iv) We computed the distributions of vacuole displacements with respect to the center-of-area of respective amoebae, at varying time shifts from the start of the measurement, see Fig. 7a.
-We observed a strongly non-Gaussian pixel-size-dependent vacuole displacementdistributions, for individual Cartesian x - y coordinates as well as the radial displacements, $p\left(r = \sqrt{x^2 + y^2}\right)$ .
-For instance, after a single step of diffusion (dt = 1) we detected a peak of vacuole displacements at dx = dy = 0supplemented by two smaller peaks at the increments of $dx = dy = \pm 1$ pixel size.
-These discreteness effects persist also at later stages of vacuole diffusion, see Fig. 7b and note.
+(iv) We computed the distributions of vacuole displacements with respect to the center-of-area of respective amoebae, at varying time shifts from the start of the measurement; see Fig. 7(a).
+We observed strongly non-Gaussian pixel-size-dependent vacuole displacement-distributions, for individual Cartesian x-y coordinates as well as the radial displacements, $p(r = \sqrt{x^2 + y^2})$ .
+For instance, after a single step of diffusion (dt = 1), we detected a peak of vacuole displacements at dx = dy = 0 supplemented by two smaller peaks at the increments of $dx = dy = \pm 1$ pixel size.
+These discreteness effects persist also at later stages of vacuole diffusion; see Fig. 7(b) and note.

-(v) We computed the displacement autocorrelation function $C{\delta t}(t)$ along individual trajectories of vacuoles, Eq.
-(7).
-The results we presented in Fig. 8 indicate the presence of pixel-size effects, particulary at minimal time shift $\delta t = 1$ , as expected.
+(v) We computed the displacement autocorrelation function $C{\delta t}(t)$ along individual trajectories of vacuoles [Eq.
+(7)].
+The results we presented in Fig. 8 indicate the presence of pixel-size effects, particularly at minimal time shift $\delta t = 1$ , as expected.
 Also, as the data set was rather limited, we observed pronounced fluctuations in the behavior of $C{\delta t=1}(t)$ at later times t.
-For longer time shifts $\delta t$ , the pixel-size effects were smoothen and the reported $C{\delta t}(t)$ function revealed a monotonic decay from unity towards a small positive value.
+For longer time shifts $\delta t$ , the pixel-size effects were smoothened and the reported $C{\delta t}(t)$ function revealed a monotonic decay from unity toward a small positive value.
 This is consistent with a slightly superdiffusive nature of vacuole motion in this time domain.
-The pixel-size effects manifest themselves also in the distribution of instantaneous speeds of bles, as seen from Fig. 9. §§, ¶¶ The povelty of the current study from the experimen-Publishing of view is in successful recording of much longer trajectories via constructing an automated tracking system on the microscope.
-Previously, the AC cells leaving the image resulted in terminated SPT-tracks, that also caused certain bias in the data.
+The pixel-size effects manifest themselves also in the distribution of instantaneous speeds of vacuoles, as seen from Fig. 9.

+The novelty of the current study from the experimental point of view is in successful recording of much longer trajectories via constructing an automated tracking system on the microscope.
+Previously,8 the AC cells leaving the image resulted in terminated SPT-tracks, which also caused certain bias in the data.
 Namely, longer vacuole trajectories remained in the set mainly stemmed from slower amoebae staying in the image longer.
-From the data-analysis viewpoint-as compared to Ref.-the novel elements are, in particular, the study of crosscorrelations $K{\beta} - \beta$ and the distribution of generalized diffusion coefficients $p(K{\beta})$ , the behavior of the EB parameter, and spatial distribution of vacuoles inside AC cells.
+From the dataanalysis viewpoint-as compared to Refs.
+8-the novel elements are, in particular, the study of cross correlations $K{\beta}$ - $\beta$ and the distribution of generalized diffusion coefficients $p(K{\beta})$ , the behavior of the EB parameter, and the spatial distribution of vacuoles inside AC cells.
 Some of these examinations as well as the TAMSD calculations were performed separately for subpopulations of small, medium, and large vacuoles.
 Thus, the current analysis delivers new insight into the mechanisms of diffusion of polydisperse vacuoles inside motile amoebae.
-Our results may help to unveil certain features of the amoeba functions and its pathogenetic activity connected with vacuole motion, as outlined in Sec.
+Our results may help unveil certain features of the amoeba functions and its pathogenetic activity connected with vacuole motion, as outlined in Sec.
 I.

-B. Possible models and mechanisms of vacuale diffusion
+B. Possible models and mechanisms of vacuole diffusion